felixarntz/attachment-taxonomies/readme.txt

 ```

-Note that this code must be run before the `init` action hook and not earlier than the `plugins_loaded` (or `muplugins_loaded` if you use the plugin as a must-use plugin) hook.

 = How can I remove the default attachment taxonomies? =

 To remove one of the default attachment taxonomies you should call the method `remove_taxonomy( $taxonomy_slug )` of the class `Attachment_Taxonomies`.